Poverty in Romania: Rural poverty

 Rural poverty is common in Romania.
 In many rural areas, access to modern infrastructure is precarious.
 Romania continues to struggle with providing modern sanitation in rural areas.
-In many rural areas, people still relay on traditional facilities, such as water wells and pit latrines, rather that modern systems of sanitation, although in recent years the situation has improved.
-As of 2024, 77.6% of Romania's residents were connected to the public water supply network, and, as of 2024, 60.7% of Romania's residents were connected to wastewater collecting systems and 59.6% were connected to wastewater treatment plants.
+In many rural areas, people still rely on traditional facilities, such as water wells and pit latrines, rather than modern systems of sanitation, although in recent years the situation has improved.
+As of 2024, 77.6% of Romania's residents were connected to the public water supply network, and, as of 2025, 61.1% of Romania's residents were connected to wastewater collecting systems and 60.1% were connected to wastewater treatment plants.
 In recent years, people who live in areas where they do not have access to public sewage infrastructure are increasingly using onsite sewage facilities, such as septic tanks.
 Nevertheless, Romania has the highest percentage in the European Union of people not having indoor flushing toilets, at 15.4%, as of 2023.
 However, this percentage has fallen rapidly throughout the years, especially after Romania joined the EU in 2007; in 2012 the percentage was 36.8%.

 Lack of adequate access to education in rural areas is also a problem, contributing to the cycle of poverty.
 About 16% of children aged 7–10 and 25% of children aged 11–14 from rural areas do not attend school, according to Save the Children.
 The situation becomes even worse after eighth grade (the last grade of middle school corresponding to age 14–15) because children must change schools to go to high school, and many villages do not have high schools, and therefore parents must make arrangements for their children to commute to the nearest locality or for the children to move there, which can be difficult, and as a result many rural children abandon school (despite the fact that education is compulsory until twelfth grade).
 In one study, a third of rural school children said they planned to drop out of school after eighth grade.